aristanetworks/anta/docs/advanced_usages/custom-tests.md

     ]
 ```

+!!! tip "Command revision and version"
+    * Most of EOS commands return a JSON structure according to a model (some commands may not be modeled hence the necessity to use `text` outformat sometimes.
+    * The model can change across time (adding feature, ... ) and when the model is changed in a non backward-compatible way, the __revision__ number is bumped.
+The initial model starts with __revision__ 1.
+    * A __revision__ applies to a particular CLI command whereas a __version__ is global to an eAPI call.
+The __version__ is internally translated to a specific __revision__ for each CLI command in the RPC call.
+The currently supported __version__ values  are `1` and `latest`.
+    * A __revision takes precedence over a version__ (e.g. if a command is run with version="latest" and revision=1, the first revision of the model is returned)
+    * By default, eAPI returns the first revision of each model to ensure that when upgrading, integrations with existing tools are not broken.
+This is done by using by default `version=1` in eAPI calls.

+    By default, ANTA uses `version="latest"` in AntaCommand, but when developing tests, the revision MUST be provided when the outformat of the command is `json`.
+As explained earlier, this is to ensure that the eAPI always returns the same output model and that the test remains always valid from the day it was created.
+For some commands, you may also want to run them with a different revision or version.

+    For instance, the `VerifyBFDPeersHealth` test leverages the first revision of `show bfd peers`:

+    ```
+    # revision 1 as later revision introduce additional nesting for type
+    commands = [AntaCommand(command="show bfd peers", revision=1)]
+    ```

 ### Inputs definition

 If the user needs to provide inputs for your test, you need to define a [pydantic model](https://docs.pydantic.dev/latest/usage/models/) that defines the schema of the test inputs: